Wales Cooperative Centre – wellbeing project

 - a feeling of having more control.

-Alongside this project, the Nationwide Foundation also approved £675,242 in funding for the Wales Co-operative Centre’s Communities Creating Homes project, which was jointly funded by the Welsh Government.Back to current funding
+Alongside this project, the Nationwide Foundation also approved £675,242 in funding for the Wales Co-operative Centre’s Communities Creating Homes project, which was jointly funded by the Welsh Parliament.Back to current funding